 Read about this month’s International Studies Student Spotlight.
 Students were asked to share an influential experience they had that connected to their International Studies major or minor.

-BS International Studies (Global Environment and Health); BS Biomolecular Science ‘19
+BS International Studies (Global Environment and Health); minor, Asian Languages and Culture (Japanese) ‘19

 Affiliations: Secretary for the Bangladeshi Student Association, outreach to Hamtramck High School for Colleges, member of Global Scholars Program, member of CommCon (Planning Community Service & Social Bonding Events), two-semester internship with ALPHA Education, member of the Foundation for International Medical Relief for Children: Global Awareness Committee, community service member of the Muslim Student Association, volunteer at Ronald McDonald House Charities of Ann Arbor, volunteer at Michigan Medicine, circulation desk assistant at the University of Michigan Libraries, past peer advisor for Health Science Scholars Program and Summer Orientation Leader, MAC-ASB volunteer, past UROP research assistant in the effects of dietary changes for lowering type 2 diabetes, and Past Fellow with the Campus Election Engagement Program

 “I believe that the world and the people within it have an infinite amount of knowledge to offer.
 It is by taking the time to understand others that allows compassion to be sustainable in this world and discrimination to not.
 Seizing the opportunities to learn this knowledge is not something that I am keen on forgoing.